ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 55:07 _Daniel:_
 [[start:3307668][end:3308778]] From Bala.
-[[start:3308874][end:3309802]] Nice presentation.
+[[start:3308874][end:3309802]] "Nice presentation!

-55:09 [[start:3309866][end:3315994]] I heard Chris say entangled states are LOCC for a specific reference frame.
+[[start:3309866][end:3315994]] I heard Chris say entangled states are LOCC for a specific reference frame.
-[[start:3316122][end:3321730]] Is this entanglement unitary or is it related to the numbers of degrees of freedom?
+[[start:3316122][end:3321730]] Is this entanglement unitary, or is it related to the numbers of degrees of freedom?"

 55:27 _Chris:_
-[[start:3327320][end:3331270]] I think the quick answer would be both.
+[[start:3327320][end:3331270]] I think the quick answer would be "both."
 [[start:3332940][end:3339720]] If you have a complex system with many degrees of freedom, some can be entangled while others aren't.
 [[start:3341500][end:3345500]] It depends on what parts of the state are separable.
 [[start:3347040][end:3357500]] So again, entanglement is just a statement about components of a joint state that factor or don't.

 55:59 [[start:3359700][end:3368000]] So you can have a joint state that looks separable along some dimensions, but... [inaudible] ...in other dimensions.
-[[start:3368580][end:3377190]] The other big complication here is that whether a state looks entangled depends on the reference frames that you use to measure it with.
+[[start:3368580][end:3377190]] The other big complication here is that, whether a state looks entangled depends on the reference frames that you use to measure it with.
-[[start:3378920][end:3388896]] And if you pick entangled reference frames, then what we ordinarily think of as separable entangled states become separable.
+[[start:3378920][end:3388896]] And if you pick entangled reference frames, then what we ordinarily think of as {separable...} entangled states become separable.

-56:29 [[start:3389088][end:3391270]] So you can move entanglement around.
+[[start:3389088][end:3391270]] So you can move entanglement around.

 56:33 _Daniel:_
 [[start:3393800][end:3394524]] Awesome.
-[[start:3394682][end:3411360]] Okay, from Roland Rodriguez--is the discrete temporality only within the context of a given holographic screen interface, with time being bracketed otherwise beyond interface systems, is continuity or discretization kept agnostic?
+[[start:3394682][end:3411360]] Okay, from Roland-Rodriguez: "Is the discrete temporality only within the context of a given holographic screen qua interface, with time being bracketed otherwise?
+Beyond interfaced systems, is continuity or discretization kept agnostic?"

-56:54 _Chris:_
-[[start:3414900][end:3419650]] I think if I understand the question correctly, it's yes.
+[[start:3414900][end:3419650]] I think (if I understand the question correctly) it's "yes."
 [[start:3420840][end:3434280]] If I don't draw any boundaries, I just have the joint state, then the evolution is unitary and in a sense time plays no role.
 [[start:3434940][end:3443720]] And if unitary evolution is perfectly time symmetric, so time actually drops out altogether.

+{57:25  _Daniel:_
-57:25 [[start:3445840][end:3446204]] Awesome.
+[[start:3445840][end:3446204]] Awesome.}

+57:26 _Chris:_
 [[start:3446242][end:3448780]] So to talk about time, we have to draw boundaries.

 57:29 _Daniel:_